tinygo-org/tinygo-site/content/microcontrollers/_index.md

 TinyGo lets you run Go directly on microcontrollers.

-TinyGo has support for 13 different boards such as the Arduino Uno and micro:bit.
+TinyGo has support for 14 different boards such as the Arduino Uno, Adafruit Circuit Playground Express, and BBC micro:bit.
 Click to see the supported hardware.

 We also give you the ability to add new boards.
 If your target isn't listed here, please raise an issue in the [issue tracker](https://github.com/tinygo-org/tinygo/issues).